Governor of India Notes

 Discretionary powers

-In a situation when the majority does not hold by any party, the Governor has the discretion to select a candidate for the Chief Minister provided that the candidate should establish a majority coalition as soon as possible.
+In a situation when the majority is not held by any party, the Governor has the discretion to select a candidate for the Chief Minister.
+Then candidate should establish a majority coalition as soon as possible.

 The governor has the right to impose the president’s rule in the state.